gigaanet/Linefollower-Arduino-nano/README.md

 challenges.
 It's an excellent project for learning about robotics, control systems, and embedded programming, and it can serve as a foundation for more advanced robotic applications, such as maze-solving or autonomous navigation tasks.

+**I'm also including the maze-solving algorithm for your reference.
+Additionally, note that when connecting two pins or the QTR sensor to digital pins, it's because A6 and A7 on the Arduino are input-only pins and do not provide output.
+The QTR-8RC sensor requires output capability for charging the capacitor, which is why digital pins are used.

+**Note that when connecting two pins or the QTR sensor to digital pins, it's because A6 and A7 on the Arduino are input-only pins and do not provide output.
+The QTR-8RC sensor requires output capability for charging the capacitor, which is why digital pins are used."